mahmed13/MNIST-KMeans-Clustering/README.md

-# MNIST-KNN-Clustering
+# MNIST-KMeans-Clustering
-Completed k-Nearest Neighbors Unsupervised Clustering on the MNIST Dataset from Spring 2017
+Completed kMeans Unsupervised Clustering on the MNIST Dataset from Spring 2017